 It is possible to attract these desirable songbirds if you meet their basic survival needs.

-- Food: Because thrushes eat a wide range of insects, worms and snails, it is best to minimize or eliminate insecticide use on lawns and landscaping if you hope to attract these birds.
+Because thrushes eat a wide range of insects, worms, and snails, it is best to minimize or eliminate insecticide use on lawns and landscaping if you hope to attract these birds.
 This is especially important during spring and summer when large quantities of insects are necessary to feed hungry hatchlings.
-In fall and winter, thrushes also eat many types of berries and fruits, including raspberries, grapes and elderberries, and providing native berry-producing shrubs will be a welcome, natural food source.
-Feeders could include soaked raisins, kitchen scraps and small pieces of suet, and low, open platform feeders or ground feeding areas are best to tempt these birds.
+In fall and winter, thrushes also eat many types of berries and fruits, including raspberries, grapes, and elderberries, and providing native berry-producing shrubs will be a welcome, natural food source.
+Feeders could include soaked raisins, kitchen scraps, and small pieces of suet.
+Low, open platform feeders or ground feeding areas are best to tempt these birds.
 Leaving leaf litter intact gives these birds an easy, familiar place to forage, and in winter when other foods may be scarce, they will try oil-rich seeds such as hulled sunflower seeds.

-- Nesting Sites: Some thrushes, like eastern bluebirds, eagerly use bird houses, but many thrush species are not cavity-nesters.
-Instead, they appreciate the security of thick shelter – mature trees and thick shrubs – where they can build their nests.
+Some thrushes, like eastern bluebirds, eagerly use birdhouses, but many thrush species are not cavity-nesters.
+Instead, they appreciate the security of thick shelter—mature trees and thick shrubs—where they can build their nests.
 Providing short yarn scraps or leaving grass clippings available for thrushes to collect will encourage them to nest nearby.
 Providing a nesting shelf or sheltered platform can also encourage thrushes to nest.
 If a nest is spotted, leave the nesting site undisturbed so the birds will feel secure to incubate their eggs and care for their chicks, which can also encourage multiple broods in the same area.

-Even with the right food, fresh water, suitable shelter and safe nesting sites, thrushes won’t always visit readily.
-If you have a bird-friendly backyard but haven’t yet seen thrushes taking advantage of your hospitality…
+Even with the right food, fresh water, suitable shelter, and safe nesting sites, thrushes won’t always visit readily.
+If you have a bird-friendly backyard but haven’t yet seen thrushes taking advantage of your hospitality, try the following:

 - Add more thicket-like areas of shelter, even small ones, giving birds a larger territory to explore and more options for foraging.

-- Work to conserve other local habitat that can be attractive to thrushes, including around neighborhood parks.
+- Work to conserve other local habitats that can be attractive to thrushes, including around neighborhood parks.